 What software do I need to create applications that access SystemLink Cloud?

-To build applications that access SystemLink Cloud, you need one of the following product combinations:
+To build applications that access SystemLink Cloud, you need to install one of the following product combinations with NI Package Manager:

 - LabVIEW NXG with LabVIEW NXG 3.0 Web Module

 If you do not have NI Package Manager, download and install the latest version now.